kusflo/PrestaShopWebService/README.md

 # PrestashopWebService 1.7.x
 PHP library (not official) for PrestaShop 1.7.x Webservices.

-Write the webservice parameters of your store in the file config.inc_default.php and rename it to config.inc.php

 # Description
 This library allows you to download data from the prestashop store in a simple way.
 The data is transformed to an associative array.